On Comparing Fair Classifiers under Data Bias: Abstract

 \section{Abstract}

 In this paper, we consider a theoretical model for injecting data bias, namely, under-representation and label bias (Blum \& Stangl, 2019).
-We theoretically and empirically study its effect on the accuracy and fairness of fair classifiers.
-Theoretically, we prove that the Bayes optimal group-aware fair classifier on the original data distribution can be recovered by simply minimizing a carefully chosen reweighed loss on the bias-injected distribution.
+We empirically study the effect of varying data biases on the accuracy and fairness of fair classifiers.
 Through extensive experiments on both synthetic and real-world datasets (e.g., Adult, German Credit, Bank Marketing, COMPAS), we empirically audit pre-, in-, and post-processing fair classifiers from standard fairness toolkits for their fairness and accuracy by injecting varying amounts of under-representation and label bias in their training data (but not the test data).
 Our main observations are: \begin{enumerate*} \item The fairness and accuracy of many standard fair classifiers degrade severely as the bias injected in their training data increases, \item A simple logistic regression model trained on the right data can often outperform, in both accuracy and fairness, most fair classifiers trained on biased training data, and \item A few, simple fairness techniques (e.g., reweighing, exponentiated gradients) seem to offer stable accuracy and fairness guarantees even when their training data is injected with under-representation and label bias\end{enumerate*}.
 Our experiments also show how to integrate a measure of data bias risk in the existing fairness dashboards for real-world deployments.